Eugene Valkov, Ph.D.

 Dysregulation of posttranscriptional control contributes to autoimmune disease, neurodegeneration and especially toward oncogenic transformation.
 Our research is focused on the basic biological discovery, which is vital for making progress in addressing urgent challenges of age-related diseases.
 Improved mechanistic understanding of the turnover and translation of messenger RNA holds enormous potential to provide immediate new vantage points for therapeutic intervention and understanding of the molecular basis of cancer.

-Our group has multiple openings for postdoctoral fellows.
+We encourage enquiries about postdoctoral and postbaccalaureate opportunities in our laboratory.
 Please send your C.V., a statement of research interests and the names of three references to firstname.lastname@example.org.

 Selected Recent Publications